Are you thinking about majoring in biology, but wondering, is biology a hard major?

 Genetics – The study of heredity and variation is known as genetics.
-It explains why people exhibit various physical traits and behavioural patterns.
+It explains why people exhibit various physical traits and behavioral patterns.
 Through eggs or sperm, genetic material is transferred from parents to offspring.
 Everything, from eye color to height, is determined by genes.
 One of the most crucial branches of biology is genetics.

 Physiology – The study of the systems and functions of the human body.
 It instructs you on the cellular processes that take place within the human body.
 Physiology explains how the brain manages our physical functions and how we react to stimuli.